h8d13/VHS-To-Digital/README.md

 Go back to OBS settings:

-Make sure to set common FPS value to 25 PAL
+Make sure to set common FPS value to 25 PAL and output to 576px.
 Also make sure you're on BICUBIC 16 Samples: This is what I found best for retro.

 ----